omitaliya/omitaliya/README.md

 <br>

 -"🎓 MCA student at LJ University, welcome to my GitHub playground! <br>
-🚀 I'm Om, a web developer weaving digital magic with Php,Laravel, HTML, CSS, and JS.
-Dive into my projects, <br>
+🚀 I'm Om, a web developer weaving digital Highly motivated and results-oriented Software Developer with 8 months of industry experience.<br>
-where each line of code tells a story of innovation and creativity.
+Possesses a strong foundation in problem-solving and thrives in identifying efficient solutions through code.
+Eager to leverage technical skills <br>
+and contribute to the development of innovative software products.

 Together, let's turn ideas into reality, one commit at a time! 💻✨".🌎🌎